galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 >    > 5.
 Visualize
 >    > 6.
 Click on {% icon tip %} `save this visualization`if you are willing to keep it
 >
 > ⚠️ Please note that it is possible to show the occurences of more than one species on a single chart.
-If you are interested in doing so, you should click here : [Various species chart](https://github.com/Claraurf/training-material/blob/ecology/topics/ecology/tutorials/regionalGAM/Multispecies_tutorial.md#variousoccurencesonasinglechart)
+If you are interested in doing so, you should click here : [Various species chart explanations](https://github.com/Claraurf/training-material/blob/ecology/topics/ecology/tutorials/regionalGAM/Multispecies_tutorial.md#variousoccurencesonasinglechartexplanations)

 >